Carbon Monoxide Poisoning

-Carbon monoxide is a colorless, odorless, tasteless gas produced by burning gasoline, wood, propane, charcoal or other fuel.
+Carbon monoxide is a colorless, odorless, tasteless gas produced by burning gasoline, wood, propane, charcoal or any other fuel.
 Improperly ventilated appliances and engines, particularly in a tightly sealed or enclosed space, may allow carbon monoxide to accumulate to dangerous levels.

-Carbon monoxide poisoning may occur at work, in homes, vehicles, and recreational vehicles.
+Carbon monoxide poisoning may occur at work, in homes, vehicles and recreational vehicles.
 Individuals should be conscious of the signs and symptoms of carbon monoxide poisoning because it can occur where you least expect, including hotel rooms and vacation rentals, where one would expect the environment to be safe.

 Symptoms of carbon monoxide poisoning include: